Pelvic Health

 Upon arrival at our clinic, you will have a little bit of paperwork to fill out.
 If you can, arrive 10 minutes early so we can make the absolute most of your appointment.

 Next, you will meet your pelvic health physiotherapist and be led back to a quiet private room.
-Here we begin by discussing what has brought you in to the clinic.
+Here we begin by discussing what has brought you into the clinic.
 We will ask you questions about:

 • Current complaint